Web

 screenshots of before and after of a dropdown menu

-UX lead for redesign of the product nav dropdown.
+Lead redesign of the product nav dropdown.
 This was a reaction to low engagement to the 50 products that used to be featured here.
 Thew new version directs folks to the "All products page" instead.
 It's touted as a success in simplifying.

 redhat.com